agenario/portfolio/README.md

 # **Portfolio**
 <span style="font-size:20px"><strong>Portfolio</strong></span>

 Welcome to my professional portfolio.
-Here, you’ll find a curated collection of industrial automation and digitalization projects I’ve led or contributed to as a Senior Automation Engineer, Subject Matter Expert, and Project Enginer.
-With a strong foundation in electrical and control engineering, my work spans multiple industries—including automotive, battery manufacturing, and high-tech production environments—across Europe and Latin America.
+Here, you’ll find a curated collection of industrial automation and digitalization projects I’ve led or contributed to as a Senior Automation Engineer, Subject Matter Expert, and Project Engineer.
+With a strong electrical and control engineering foundation, my work spans multiple industries—including automotive, battery manufacturing, and high-tech production environments—across Europe and Latin America.

 🔧 **Overview**

-<span style="font-size:20px"><strong>Overview</strong></span>
-This portfolio showcases real-world automation projects where I have delivered full life cycle engineering—from concept and system architecture through FAT, commissioning, and integration into MES and Industry 4.0 ecosystems.
-I bring a hybrid profile with both hands-on technical experience and cross-functional leadership, frequently serving as a bridge between OEMs, software teams, production, and stakeholders.
+This portfolio showcases real-world automation projects on which I have delivered full life cycle engineering—from concept and system architecture through FAT, commissioning, and integration into MES and Industry 4.0 ecosystems.
+I bring a hybrid profile of hands-on technical experience and cross-functional leadership, frequently serving as a bridge between OEMs, software teams, production, and stakeholders.

 **Key Areas of Expertise**:
 Industrial automation